tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 ### `serverToken` under other DRM schemes.

 When the LCP or Adobe DRM schemes are in use, the meaning of the `drm:serverToken` tag is undefined.
 It SHOULD NOT be provided.

+# The Client Token Protocol

+A URL complies with the Client Token Protocol if sending a properly authenticated HTTP GET request to the URL results in an response with the `Content-Type` server set to `vnd.librarysimplified/drm-client-registration-token`.
+The contents of the entity-body MUST be interpreted as a client token.

 # The DRM Scheme Registry